Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 # Resolve merge conflicts

 Sometimes, no matter how well you plan, things go wrong.
-Imagine that two developers are working on the same file at the same time and change the same line of code or markup.
+Imagine that two developers are working on the same file at the same time and change the same line.
 When they push their changes, the second one will experience a *merge conflict*.
 Deveolopers using version control despise few things more than merge conflicts.
 But conflicts happen, and you best — no, *must* — know how to deal with them.

 The good news is that Git provides solutions for dealing with merge conflicts.
 In this unit, you will learn about two of them.